johnoregan/cmdPost/docs/usage.md

 [back to top][top]

-### Passing Shortcodes Through to WordPress.com
+## Passing Shortcodes Through to WordPress.com

 A [shortcode] is a WordPress-specific code that allows you to do everything from listing source code to embedding a [YouTube] video.
-WordPress _expands_ shortcodes into HTML (ie, it replaces a shortcode with HTML relevant to a specific shortcode).
+WordPress.com _expands_ shortcodes into HTML (ie, it replaces a shortcode with HTML relevant to a specific shortcode).
 Below is an example of a YouTube shortcode:

 ```
 [youtube https://www.youtube.com/watch?v=_htxLyl9pqg]